tari-project/tari/RFC/src/RFC-0151_StagedWalletSecurity.md

 ## Goals

-The aim of this Request for Comment (RFC) is to describe Tari's ergonomic approach to securing funds in a hot wallet.
+This Request for Comment (RFC) aims to describe Tari's ergonomic approach to securing funds in a hot wallet.
 The focus is on mobile wallets, but the strategy described here is equally applicable to console or desktop wallets.

 ## Related Requests for Comment